Judge orders Goose Creek mayor to hand over city administrator applications to councilwoman

 “I have identified 8 highly qualified candidates who I believe would be a good fit to our organization,” he wrote.
 “To determine this, I emphasized high level administrative experience and a connection to South Carolina.
 In fact, 7 of the 8 are in South Carolina now, and the 8th actually lived in Goose Creek as a kid.”

-After McSwain raised concerns about the way the process was being conducted and filed her lawsuit, Habib and a majority of council passed a resolution this past Tuesday that formally allowed him to vet the finalists.
+After McSwain raised concerns about the way the process was being conducted and filed her lawsuit, Habib and a majority of council passed a resolution that formally allowed him to vet the finalists.

 McSwain was the only dissenting vote.